On this page

-In CFMMEU v BHP Coal Pty Ltd FWC 81, the Commission held that BHP didn’t breach privacy law when it required employees to provide evidence of vaccination status as a condition of entry to the workplace.
+In a case between CFMMEU and BHP Coal, the Fair Work Commission (Commission) held that BHP didn’t breach privacy law when it required employees to provide evidence of vaccination status as a condition of entry to the workplace.

 The Commissioner said that employees, in handing over their private health information did so with consent, even though they faced potential dismissal if they refused.
 While employees may have felt economic pressure to consent, the Commissioner took the view that this was not duress of the kind that could invalidate consent.